hablapps/blog/_posts/2024-03-18-Contributing-to-PyKX.md

 ### Enter PyKX

 [PyKX](https://code.kx.com/pykx/2.4/index.html){:target="_blank"} is a library tailored towards Python users that aims to bring them closer to the KDB+/Q environment by enabling the use of Q from a Python environment and vice-versa.
 It also provides conversion between Python and Q types, making migrations from Python to Q as seamless as possible.
 We dedicated two articles that went into a lot more detail about this migration process [here](https://www.habla.dev/blog/2023/07/31/all-roads-lead-to-pykx.html){:target="_blank"} and [here](https://www.habla.dev/blog/2023/09/15/all-roads-lead-to-kdb-the-technical-counterpart){:target="_blank"}.
-More specifically, we laid down a simple path that users should follow if they wished to perform a similar kind of migration.
+More specifically, we laid down a simple path that users might want to follow if they wished to perform a similar kind of migration.

 However, that's not the topic of today's blog post.
 As we have already established, PyKX is the perfect gateway into open source development for those with knowledge of both Python and Q, and in this article we will give you a step by step guide on how we  implemented a simple function and contributed to this library.